bkapusta2/Minesweeper-Project/README.md

 ### Notes:
 - Since no bombs are surrounding a cell with a value of 0, clicking on one of those cell will reveal all the surrounding cells.
 This can often lead to a chain reaction of 0's being revealed by clicking 0's.

+- When running tests, comment out 'wxIMPLEMENT_APP(MinesweeperApp);' in _main.cpp_ and uncomment all _Testing.cpp_
+- When running the app, include 'wxIMPLEMENT_APP(MinesweeperApp);' in _main.cpp_ and comment out all _Testing.cpp_

+- If it doesn't work, you should try changing the configuration in CLion